Novestars/Neural_Pre_Processing/readme.md

 curl -O https://raw.githubusercontent.com/ourrepository/npp/main/npp-docker && chmod +x npp-docker Please read the brief instructions at the top of the downloaded script.

+# VoxelMorph Papers

+If you use NPP or some part of the code, please cite:

+  * Neural Pre-processing:

+    **Neural Pre-Processing: A Learning Framework for End-to-end Brain MRI Pre-processing.**

 ## Usage
 Once you download the Neural Pre-processing docker script, you can use NPP with the following command-line syntax: